 Years of research (see data from CIRCLE at Tuft’s University) reveal a number of reasons why young voters aren’t engaging at higher levels.
 The potential solutions are just as numerous, each addressing a different obstacle along the youth voter pipeline.

-Our Youth Voter Commitment asks YMCA participants, advisors/volunteers, and staff – and their respective schools and YMCAs – to take part in a 5-phase effort transforming youth voter participation in their communities.
+Our Youth Voter Challenge asks YMCA participants, advisors/volunteers, and staff – and their respective schools and YMCAs – to take part in a 4-phase effort transforming youth voter participation in their communities.

-Please sign the commitment below, and ask peers/colleagues to do the same.
-We encourage schools and Ys to have as many participants sign the commitment as possible!
+Please sign-up to become a Youth Voter Champion below, and ask your peers/colleagues to do the same.
+We encourage schools and Ys to have as many participants join the challenge as possible!

-Once an individual from your school or Y has signed the commitment, your school or Y will be added to our National Dashboard.
-As additional members sign-up, we’ll continue adding them to your total # of commitments.
+Once an individual from your school or Y has signed-up for the challenge, your school or Y will be added to our National Dashboard.
+As additional members sign-up, we’ll continue adding them to your total # of champions.

-By signing-on to the commitment, you’ll agree to support your school/delegation through each phase of the process:
+By signing-up to become a Youth Voter Champion, you’ll agree to support your school/delegation through each phase of our challenge:

 Phase 1 | Youth Voting Advocacy